bor0/hoare-hask/README.md

 - `Hoare.hs` - Implementation of Hoare logic (on top of Propositional calculus + Number theory)
 - `Imp.hs` - Implementation of a simple imperative programming language (the commands correspond to the rules of Hoare logic)

-The paper can be downloaded from https://arxiv.org/abs/2101.11320.
+The folder `paper` contains the source code of the paper.
+The built paper can be downloaded from https://arxiv.org/abs/2101.11320.

 See it in action on my mobile phone on [this Tweet](https://twitter.com/BSitnikovski/status/1386738126677291012)